MatviiB/scheduler/readme.md

 ```
 To use Scheduler you need to copy commands to schedulers table.

-Note: every scheduler:create execution will truncate and create fresh commands data
+Note: every scheduler:create execution will soft delete old tasks and create fresh commands data.
 ```
 php artisan scheduler:create
 ```
-To use Scheduler you need enable it by adding to your .env
+To use Scheduler you need enable it by adding to your .env next line:
  ```sh
 SCHEDULER_ENABLED=true
 ```
-Lets check status and scheduled tasks
+Lets check status and scheduled tasks:
 ```
 php artisan scheduler:show
 ```
-And you will see something like this
+And you will see something like this:
 ```
 Scheduler is enabled.
 You see scheduled tasks list configured with Scheduler.